The Reserve Bank of Australia (RBA

 The central bank announced a 0.25% reduction after its August meeting, however the prospect of back-to-back cuts seems to be out of the picture as all 38 economists and experts surveyed in the latest monthly finder.com.au RBA

 Survey predict the cash rate to remain put.

 While general consensus is that there will be not rate movement today, that doesn’t mean future cuts have been ruled out.

-Lynne Jordan, general manager – risk at non-bank lender Liberty said the RBA
+Lynne Jordan, general manager – risk at non-bank lender Liberty

 has likely been given some extra breathing room by conditions in the United States that are likely to put downward pressure on the Australian dollar

 “There’s still no doubt another rate cut is on the cards.
 Completed construction levels dropped sharply in the last quarter, jobs and unemployment are showing no improvement since March and wage growth is expected to remain subdued for some time,” Jordan said.

 “As we’ve seen in overseas markets, in particular, Japan, Europe and the US, monetary stimulus hasn’t produced the desired result.
 That suggests not only is the RBA

 going to have to push interest rates to even lower record levels, but there will be an increasing need for the government to use other measures such as fiscal stimulation if they are going to succeed in their objectives,” she said.